ndenStanford/ml-mesh/README.md

 ### Libraries

-A top-level manual on can be found [here](./manuals/libs/overview)
+A top-level manual on can be found [here](./libs/README.md)

 All internal libraries can be found [here](./libs).
 See individual library for detailed documentation.

 ### Core images

-A top-level manual on can be found [here](./manuals/docker/overview)
+An overview of developer utilitites and existing images on can be found [here](./docker/README.md)

 All internal core images can be found [here](./docker).
 See individual core image for detailed documentation.